schemapress/Schema/readme.txt

 = 1.6.9.6 =
 * Fixed video object, removed a check for variable that always returns false.
+* Fixed Organization markup output, it was not working.
+* Fixed error, make sure PHP-XML extension is installed before parsing page HTML.
+* Fixed the query on home page, the blog posts page.
+* Fixed PHP notice when enabled types returns a string instead of an array.
+* Modified some wording and corrected typos across the plugin.
+* Added post id to the media function which is responsible for pulling images.
 * Added organization and author ids so Google can identify multiple.
+* Added post id to schema_wp_get_ref in schema_wp_get_type function.
+* Added new filter for overriding post type in Schema > Types screen.
+* Added new function to get current post type.

 = 1.6.9.5 =
 * Fixed markup errors on AMP pages, now markup is pulled correctly form Schema.